ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 Deployment to network
 ---------------------

-This feature allows users to deploy the current project as a ÐApp in the main blockchain.
+This feature allows users to deploy the current project as a dapp in the main blockchain.
 This will deploy contracts and register frontend resources.